You always have time to learn with English videos.

 English Videos That Entertain

-The above videos are very informative, but sometimes they can be boring, so you need to find fun videos that keep your interest.
+The English learning videos above are very informative, but you should mix in fun videos that help you practice English in a different way.
 Make learning English an entertaining activity, otherwise it will become something that is lower and lower on your to-do list.

 Tim Doner show us his passion for language learning in this video where he speaks 20 languages!
 His ability to learn and be able to use so many different languages is truly incredible.